 The JBL Reflect Flow True Wireless are better headphones than the Bose SoundSport Free Truly Wireless.
 The JBL have much better noise isolation than the Bose, which are semi-open headphones that let you hear your surroundings, making them great for outdoor runners.
 The battery life of the Bose is significantly worse, but they have an auto-off feature to help you conserve battery.
 They do sound good, though, suitable for most genres and don't have any hint of sharpness or sibilance in the treble.

-The Jabra Elite Active 65t Truly Wireless have very similar performance to the JBL Reflect Flow True Wireless.
+The Jabra Elite Active 65t Truly Wireless have a very similar performance to the JBL Reflect Flow True Wireless.
 They're a slight improvement over the regular 65t, but they have a better build quality.
 They're bulkier than the Reflect Flow and may not fit everyone.
-The overall sound lacks a bit of thump in the bass and the treble can be quite sharp and piercing.
+The overall sound profile lacks a bit of thump in the bass and the treble can be quite sharp and piercing.
 However, they're very consistent in their sound reproduction, provided that you're able to get a proper fit.